nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-datadog-reporter.md

 ## Exploring Metrics in Datadog

-After starting Nuxeo, you should be able to explore your host's metrics :
+After starting Nuxeo, you should be able to explore your host's metrics:

 ![]({{file name='datadog_metrics_explorer.png'}} ?w=500,h=478,border=true)